Bali with Kids

 If you need to sterilise take along some Milton tablets or hire a steriliser.
 When you bath the kids just make sure it’s a quick bath and they aren’t floating around swallowing the water.

-Medications wise it’s always good to back some Hydralite because little ones can dehydrate quickly in the heat.
-We put some in Tully’s bottle throughout the day just to make sure, as she overheats easily.
-Also take some anti-nausea medication, lots of insect repellent and sun cream.
+Medications wise it's always good to back some Hydralite because little ones can dehydrate quickly in the heat.
+Also take some anti-nausea medication, Immodium, lots of insect repellent and sun cream.
 There is no malaria in Bali but there is Denghi Fever so you need repellent on from the afternoon.

 Where are some fun places to take the kids?

-Bali Safari Park– This is the ultimate- you go on a bus to see all the safari animals up close, including lions, hippos, rhinos, elephants, tigers, and lots more.
-Then you exit into the park where you can see elephants having their bath, feed them, pat them (and even ride them although after doing it once I wouldn’t do it again I felt bad and my elephant was very angry with the whole situation).
-You can meet, and get a photo with, a baby lion and orangutan, see lots of other animals and they have a water park- so take your swimmers!
+Bali Safari and Marine Park the ultimate- you go on a bus to see all the safari animals up close, including lions, hippos, rhinos, elephants, tigers, and lots more.
+Then you exit into the park where you can see elephants having their bath, feed them, pat them (and even ride them although after doing it once I wouldn't do it again I felt bad and my elephant was very angry with the whole situation).
+There are many opportunities to interact with the animals but the one I recommend the most is the Feed the Predators.

 Hopefully, this helps you plan your trip to Bali.
 It’s just the most beautiful place and I hope you love it!